Emirates says its Boeing 787 deliveries delayed by at least a year | Business

 Emirates says its Boeing 787 deliveries delayed by at least a year

-“We know for sure that’s not going to happen in 2023,” Adel Al Redha told reporters when asked about the status of deliveries of the aircraft ordered three years ago and due to start delivery next year.
-“It may not even happen in 2024,” he said the Arabian Travel Market in Dubai, adding that the Dubai-based airline was in talks with Boeing about the delays.
+Boeing, which has pushed back delivery of the 777X by four years to 2025, had no immediate comment on Al Redha's remarks.
+An industry source said contracts typically have a clause that allows the airline to cancel orders for single aircraft if delivery of that jet is delayed by more than a year.

-Emirates' chief operating officer said on Wednesday that deliveries of Boeing 787 Dreamliners it has ordered are delayed by at least a year until 2024 due the U.S. planemaker's ongoing delivery suspension.
+Emirates airline said on Wednesday deliveries of Boeing 787 Dreamliners it has ordered are delayed by at least a year until 2024 and that it could be even longer due to the U.S. plane maker's continued delivery suspension over structural flaws.
+The Dubai-based carrier ordered 30 of the twin-aisle jets nearly three years ago as part of a broader deal that saw it cut the number of orders for larger 777X aircraft, now also delayed.

-Boeing suspended deliveries of the twin-aisle jet, of which Emirates ordered 30, last year due to structural flaws.
-Sources told Reuters last month Boeing would resume deliveries in the second half.
-"We know for sure that's not going to happen in 2023," Adel Al Redha told reporters when asked about the status of deliveries of the aircraft ordered three years ago and due to start delivery next year.
+"Now we know for sure that's not going to happen in 2023.
+It may not even happen in 2024," Chief Operating Officer Adel Al Redha told reporters when asked about Dreamliner deliveries.
+He said the airline was in talks with Boeing over the delays to the 787 Dreamliner and 777X deliveries, though declined to comment further when asked if Emirates was seeking compensation.

-"It may not even happen in 2024," he said to the Arabian Travel Market in Dubai, adding that the Dubai-based airline was in talks with Boeing about the delays.
-Boeing did not immediately respond to a request for comment.
+Two sources told Reuters in April that Boeing was planning to resume 787 deliveries in the second half of this year.
+Boeing, which has pushed back delivery of the 777X by four years to 2025, had no immediate comment on Al Redha's remarks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)